-Similarly, if the AUD keeps rising after you sell it at 0.8700, to (say) 0.8900, you are the one with the opportunity loss.
-It is not a true cash loss, but can cause distress all the same.
-Trading coaches warn against crying over spilt milk — opportunity losses.
+Similarly, if the AUD keeps rising after you sell it at 0.8700 to (say) 0.8900, you are the one with the opportunity loss.
+It is not a true cash loss but can cause distress all the same.
+Trading coaches warn against crying over spilled milk — opportunity losses.
 They advise never to dwell on what you “could have” done.
 This is named in the vernacular “woulda, coulda, shoulda.”

 You can make as much money with a shorting strategy as by going long, although many people find it easier on the eye to project a price trend upward than downward.
-The stigma attached to short selling in general is not present in trading Forex.
-This is one of great virtues of Forex trading over other asset classes.
-It is still “going short” some currency but also at the same time going long some other currency, and does not carry the same negative connotations as shorting equities or commodities.
-When you short a stock, it’s because you think there is something wrong with the company or at the least that the market has overpriced it.
-Short-sellers are reviled as “destructive” forces in the equity market and short selling is banned from time to time during crisis situations, as during the banking crisis starting in 2008.
-Just about every major country instituted bank short-selling bans, including the US, UK, Australia and most European countries.
+In general, the stigma attached to short selling is not present in trading Forex.
+This is one of the great virtues of Forex trading over other asset classes.
+It is still “going short” some currency but also at the same time going long some other currency and does not carry the same negative connotations as shorting equities or commodities.
+When you short a stock, it’s because you think there is something wrong with the company or, at the least, that the market has overpriced it.
+Short-sellers are reviled as “destructive” forces in the equity market, and short-selling is banned from time to time during crisis situations, as during the banking crisis starting in 2008.
+Just about every major country instituted bank short-selling bans, including the US, UK, Australia, and most European countries.
 Equity short-sellers get blamed for everything from the Crash of 1929 to the Crash of 1987, even when it is clear that plenty of other factors contributed.

 In equities, to go long is to be hopeful and optimistic that that economic and financial conditions will favor growth generally and corporate profits specifically.
-Companies will be well-managed, profits will rise and price-equity ratios will rise, too.
+Companies will be well-managed, profits will rise, and price-equity ratios will rise, too.
 There is a distinct long-side bias in equity trading.
 Not so in Forex, although we do have an anti-USD bias that has persisted for many decades for structural reasons.
-And yet it is not safe to always choose to buy currencies while selling USD.
+And yet, it is not safe to always choose to buy currencies while selling USD.
 We see plenty of occasions when the USD rallies across the board.
 As a general rule, the best way to gauge overall USD sentiment is to look at the dollar index (USDX).
-During the late winter through early summer of 2016, for example, the dollar index was in a falling trend with a peak in early June:
+From the end of September 2022 to the beginning of February 2023, for example, the dollar index was in a falling trend, reaching the lowest point on February 2, 2023:

 We see many occasions when a currency goes into an easily identifiable trend, and we can also identify the reasons why traders are favoring (or trashing) the currency.
 The AUD, for example, has had a lasting 10-year yield advantage over other developed country 10-year notes.
 As a consequence, we see an upward bias in the AUD against lower-yielding currencies, especially the Japanese yen but also the USD.
 However, this does not mean that bad data about the Australian economy, or jawboning the AUD down by the central bank or treasury, will not trigger a sudden drop in the AUD.

 Sterling has a distinct personality, too, especially against the USD.
 When the prospects for the UK are brighter than elsewhere, the pound rises.
-But the London traders who specialize in the pound are also famous for “gunning for sterling” when the outlooks dims.
-This makes upmoves a struggle and corrections and downmoves particularly vicious.
+But the London traders who specialize in the pound are also famous for “gunning for sterling” when the outlook dims.
+This makes up moves a struggle and corrections and down moves particularly vicious.